sc0ttkclark/jquery-conditions/README.md

 jQuery Conditions
 =================

-**jQuery Conditions** is a new project aiming at providing conditional rule based form fields that show/hide based on
+**jQuery Conditions** is a new project aiming at providing conditional rule handling for form fields including show/hide/message/validation handling.

 # Roadmap